diemastermonkey/iterator/README.md

 Iterator iterates a list of "things" and runs one or more arbitrary system commands on each.

-Mundane.
 Here's why it's cool:
-It has a built-in configuration interface, and stores the config inside itself.
+It has a built-in configuration interface, and stores the config within itself.
 Pretty crazy huh.

 ```